Safest Online Gambling Sites for 2022

-Simply having a license isn’t enough though.
+Simply having a license isn’t enough, though.
 Some licenses aren’t really worth anything at all, as they don’t actually subject a site to proper regulation.
 So we also check which licensing authority has issued a site’s license.
 We’ve thoroughly investigated all the licensing authorities that issue online gambling licenses, so we know what their requirements are.
-If their requirements aren’t strict enough, then to all intents and purposes their licenses serve no purpose at all.
+If their requirements aren’t strict enough, then for all intents and purposes, their licenses serve no purpose at all.
 We talk more about this later, when we discuss regulation in greater detail.

 Researching the history of a site is essential when assessing a site’s safety.
-It helps us to establish what kind of reputation they have, and what their track record is like.
-Our research includes studying forums to see if we can get a general idea of what previous and existing customers think, and to see if there are any negative reports.
+It helps us to establish what kind of reputation they have and what their track record is like.
+Our research includes studying forums to see if we can get a general idea of what previous and existing customers think, and seeing if there are any negative reports.
 If we know any gamblers that have used a site, we will also seek their views.
-We have extensive contacts within the online gambling industry, so we ask their opinions too.
+We have extensive contacts within the online gambling industry, so we ask their opinions, too.